 The Asia Video Industry Association (AVIA) helps you to stay up-to-date with the latest developments in the region with information you can rely on.

-AVIA produces a number of specific reports and papers each year focused on key issues or countries that are relevant and important to our membership.
-In the past these have included country in view reports focusing on China, the Philippines, Hong Kong, Vietnam, and India.
+AVIA produces a number of specific reports and papers each year focused on key issues or markets that are relevant and important to our membership.
+In the past these have included market reports focusing on China, the Philippines, Hong Kong, Vietnam, and India.
 Issues we have looked at include pay TV and OTT regulation and we regularly make submissions to various governments on a range of topics from satellite spectrum to pay TV regulation.

-Specifically, we have written on the following countries/topics:
+Specifically, we have written on the following markets/topics:

 - Thailand in View (2020)

 - Malaysia in View (2019)

 - Taiwan in View (2017)

 - Myanmar in View (2016)

 AVIA has presented the following submissions and responses on the following markets/topics in 2018-20: